Qi Clock Align with the 12-hour organ cycle Caffeine Tracker Know when your coffee clears

 Hold and Breathe

-Apply deep, circular pressure until you feel a dull ache known as De Qi.
-Hold for 60 to 90 seconds per hand while breathing slowly through the nose.
+Apply steady, circular pressure.
+You may feel a dull ache — this is normal.
+Hold for 60 to 90 seconds per hand while breathing slowly.

 Practice FAQ

-Look for a deep, dull ache, not sharp pain.
-If the sensation is sharp, soften the pressure or change the angle.
+Look for a deep, dull sensation, not sharp pain.
+If it feels sharp, soften your touch.

-Do not use Hegu during pregnancy because it has a strong descending action in traditional practice.
-Also avoid it if the point area is injured.
+Do not use this point during pregnancy, as it has a strong downward action in traditional practice.
+Also avoid it if your hand is injured.

 Best Window

 Use anywhere: at a desk, before a meeting, or after long screen time.
-Keep both feet flat so the body feels grounded.
+Keep both feet flat on the ground.